gvwilson/thirdbit/fiction/maddy-roo/index.md

 its peals echoing off the buildings around the square to fill the sky.
 *Dong!
 Dong!
 Dong!*
 Three and a pause to signal an attack.
-Three and a pause to bring Maddy's memories of the worst night of her life rushing back.

 Windows opened.
 People poked their heads out,